BPR2-DineEase/BPR2/Branch Strategy.md

 	* Naming convention - Bug_[short-bug-description]
 	* Example - Bug_login-not-working

-> Use all lowercase characters
->  Use "-" for space
 > First letter of the branch type must be uppercase
 > Use the character "_" for space between branch type and branch name
 > Avoid long and descriptive names